 On-Site Diabetes Classes

 In addition to offering access to an entire Care Team at each appointment, we host diabetes classes at our clinics.
 These classes are open to patients who are diabetic or pre-diabetic and are geared toward education and prevention.
-Our registered dietitians and behavioral health consultants use their unique skillset to educate patients on self-management of the disease.
+Our registered dietitians and behavioral health consultants use their unique skills to educate patients on self-management of the disease.

 Patients get tips on how to best manage diabetes.